robinscholz/PP-Moltin/README.md

 ## Installation

 1. Clone this repository or download a copy to your local environment
-2. Add a `.env` file to the root folder:
+2. Add a `.env` file to the root folder
 ```
 MOLTIN_CLIENT_ID=
 MOLTIN_CLIENT_SECRET=